npat-efault/assorted/README.md

 # assorted

-Various asorted hacks and stuff.
+Various assorted hacks and stuff.

 **Use at your own risk, or better not at all!**